|

 203. reason

-a rational motive for a belief or action
+a logical motive for a belief or action

 During the Scientific Revolution, Europeans discarded traditional beliefs and began using reason to explain the world around them.